civican/legisinfo/42-1/bills/C-15/bill_text.md

 ### Section 39.11

-On receipt of a report made by the Superintendent **under** section 39.1, the Corporation may
+On receipt of a report made by the Superintendent under section 39.1, the Corporation may

-after **determining that** a transaction referred to in section 39.2 is reasonably likely to be expeditiously **carried out** after the making of the order, request the Minister to recommend that one or more orders be made under subsection 39.13(1); **or**
+after determining that a transaction referred to in section 39.2 is reasonably likely to be expeditiously carried out after the making of the order, request the Minister to recommend that one or more orders be made under subsection 39.13(1); or

 in the case of a domestic systemically important bank, request the Minister to recommend that one or more orders be made under subsection 39.13(1) and that an order be made under subsection 39.13(1.3).

 ### Section 39.12

-**If** a request referred to in section 39.11 is made by the Corporation, the Minister may, if **he or she** is of the opinion that it is in the public interest to do so, recommend to the Governor in Council that one or more orders be made under subsection 39.13(1) in respect of the federal member institution **and, in the case of a domestic systemically important bank, that an order be made under subsection 39.13(1.3) in respect of that institution**.
+If a request referred to in section 39.11 is made by the Corporation, the Minister may, if he or she is of the opinion that it is in the public interest to do so, recommend to the Governor in Council that one or more orders be made under subsection 39.13(1) in respect of the federal member institution and, in the case of a domestic systemically important bank, that an order be made under subsection 39.13(1.3) in respect of that institution.

 ### Section 131

   **(1)** Paragraph 39.13(1)(a) of the Act is replaced by the following:

-    vest in the Corporation the shares and subordinated debt of the federal member institution **that are specified in the order**;
+    vest in the Corporation the shares and subordinated debt of the federal member institution that are specified in the order;

   **(2)** Subsection 39.13(1) of the Act is amended by striking out "or" at the end of paragraph (b), by adding "or" at the end of paragraph (c) and by adding the following after paragraph (c):